chrisumphlett/ibmAcousticR/README.md

 # ibmAcousticR
-Connect to Your IBM Acoustic Data With R!
+Connect to Your 'IBM Acoustic' Data!

 ## Purpose